SWEGroup39/GatorChatApp/API_Documentation.md

         - For post, the information passed in must be through the request **body**.
         - The required inputs are a username, a password, a user ID, an email, and a list of current conversations that the user is in (typically left blank).
+        - **NOTE:** The ID value should be manually inserted and must be a number between 0000 and 9998 (9999 is being reserved for the unit tests).

             - **Example Syntax:**
                 ```